mist-cloud-eu/mist-cloud-eu.github.io/README.md

 That's it.
 You're all set to start playing around on your own.
 Some interesting questions to explore in no particular order:

+* How would you add another greeting or language?
 * Can we split the service into two or even three repos?
 * Implement a new service that also listens for `english-river/hello` but replies directly.
 What if we use a different river?
 What if we increase the reply count for hello?
 * Adding intermediate to the event-catalogue, what happens if we call it directly?
 Locally and on cloud?